![]() (photo by Timothy Hudson) |

 |

 When I was 10, we moved to Virginia, where I experienced great difficulty fitting in as a Southern Belle but did pick up some of their techniques, and developed what became a life-long love of reading about the American Civil War.
-I have written a novel that takes place during that time (I wrote it out of the passions and emotions of the 1997 York strike).
-My New York agent (I love saying that!) tried for six long years to find it a home, but apparently no one wants to publish a story with a Southern gay cavalry hero.
-I am contemplating self-publishing.
+I have written a novel that takes place during that time (I wrote it out of the passions and emotions of the 1997 York faculty/librarians strike).
+My New York agent (I love saying that!) tried for six long years to find it a home, but apparently no one wants to publish a story with a gay Southern cavalry hero.
+I am contemplating self-publishing in retirement.
 This picture of Civil War pickets in Virginia was painted in 1862 by Bierstadt.

-I remained an ardent civil rights supporter even growing up in the South; marched, with my twin sister, with my father's union (AFL-CIO) in the 1963 civil rights march in Washington at the age of 16 and stood on the Washington Memorial grounds to hear Martin Luther King deliver his famous "I Have a Dream" speech. |
+I remained an ardent civil rights supporter even growing up in the South; marched, with my twin sister, with my father's union (AFL-CIO) in the 1963 civil rights march in Washington at the age of 16 and stood on the Washington Memorial grounds to hear Martin Luther King deliver his famous "I Have a Dream" speech.
+When my sister and I were 13, a kid in our neighbourhood, knowing that we were supporters of the American Civil Rights Movement, burned our house down.
+I take this stuff seriously.

 I did my undergraduate work at